Skip to main content Skip to navigation

 • Broadleaf herbicide use recommended (in drive row as well as tree row).

-• Many broadleaf weeds are known hosts for X-disease phytoplasma (e.g. puncture vine, tumble mustard, dandelion, alfalfa, clover, and flixweed).
+• Many broadleaf weeds are a host for X-disease phytoplasma and prefered by leafhoppers (e.g. dandelion, mallow, lambsquarter, chickweed, knotweed and plantain).

-• In preliminary trials leafhoppers seem to prefer areas with broadleaf weeds and irrigation.
+• Leafhoppers seem to prefer areas with broadleaf weeds and irrigation.

 Confirmatory measures